Gratitude is like a muscle that can be exercised. It takes time to build.

 One UC Berkeley study found that it takes about 30 days of practicing gratitude before the effects are felt — but then they last for months.

 So, to help you on your way, we created a 30-Day Gratitude Challenge, which can be done as a couple or alone.
-The daily prompts cover health, nutrition, fitness, relationships, and soul.
+The daily prompts are easy to follow with our printable PDF, and they cover health, nutrition, fitness, relationships, and soul.

 30-day gratitude challenge

-Especially during pandemic, a gratitude challenge can be grounding and put any small, daily annoyances in a greater perspective.
+A gratitude challenge can be grounding and can put any small, daily annoyances in a greater perspective.
+We love doing this 30-Day Gratitude Challenge together because each day’s activity is bite-sized but impactful.

-How can gratitude bring more happiness to your life and relationship?
+Speaking of science, how can making a habit of gratefulness bring more happiness to your life and relationship?

 The Science of Gratitude